Your Wedding Day at Fakenham Parish Church

 For ideas and help with your wedding, visit the Church of England’s Wedding site.

-The cost of a wedding in this church in 2012 is £340, and in 2013 is £350 and this includes the organist’s fee and one flower arrangement.
-Judith Smyth can be asked to do wedding flowers, for further information about arrangements and fees contact Judith on 01328 864061.
+The cost of a wedding in this church in 2017 is £452 plus organist (£100) choir (£120) and bells (£120).
+There is always a flower arrangement to the right of the altar and you can choose the colour for this by contacting Judith Smyth.
+Judith can be asked to do wedding flowers, for further information about arrangements and fees contact Judith on 01328 864061.
 Fakenham Parish Church has an experienced choir and bell ringers and you may book them for your wedding.
-The charge for the choir is £100 and for the bell ringers £100, rising to £120 each in 2013.
-Please click here to download our 2012 fees and our 2013 fees.

 Once you have booked your wedding with the Rector you will have individual preparation with him and will also be invited to a marriage preparation evening with other couples who are getting married at around the same time as you.
 Coming to this evening is an important part of preparing for your marriage and it is expected that you will attend.
 This is an hour and a half session when you are invited to step back from planning the wedding day and look at the wider aspects of your marriage and your future together.
 This is done in a fairly light-hearted way and couples usually find it both enjoyable and helpful.